National Day of Unplugging occurs in early March each year in the United States.

 On this day, people are encouraged to take some much-needed time away from attention-hogging devices and recharge their spiritual batteries.

 When is National Day of Unplugging?

-National Day of Unplugging is celebrated on March 5 this year, which is a Friday.
+National Day of Unplugging is celebrated next on March 3, 2023.

 Here are answers to some frequently asked questions about National Day of Unplugging.